On Semi-isogenous mixed surfaces

 \section{Abstract}

 Let $C$ be a smooth projective curve and $G$ a finite subgroup of $\Aut(C)^2\rtimes \mathbb Z_2$ whose action is \textit{mixed}, i.e.~there are elements in $G$ exchanging the two isotrivial fibrations of $C\times C$.
 Let $G^0\triangleleft G$ be the index two subgroup $G\cap\Aut(C)^2$.
 If $G^0$ acts freely, then $X:=(C\times C)/G$ is smooth and we call it \textit{semi-isogenous mixed surface}.
-In this paper we give an algorithm to determine all semi-isogenous mixed surfaces with given geometric genus, irregularity and self-intersection of the canonical class.
-As an application we classify all semi-isogenous mixed surfaces with $K^2>0$ and geometric genus equal to the irregularity.
+In this paper we give an algorithm to determine semi-isogenous mixed surfaces with given geometric genus, irregularity and self-intersection of the canonical class.
+As an application we classify irregular semi-isogenous mixed surfaces with $K^2>0$ and geometric genus equal to the irregularity; the regular case is subjected to some computational restrictions.

 In this way we construct new examples of surfaces of general type with $\chi=1$.
-We provide an example of a minimal surfaces of general type with $K^2=7$ and $p_g=q=2$.
+We provide an example of a minimal surface of general type with $K^2=7$ and $p_g=q=2$.